 As with any type of acne, the exact cause of body acne remains unknown.
 However, we do know that irritation can make it worse.
 Anything that rubs against your skin can cause irritation.
 Damp, sweaty clothing combined with irritation tends to further aggravate acne.

-Note: Our bodies are constantly in contact with various things and it is impossible to avoid irritation altogether.
+Our bodies are constantly in contact with various things and it is impossible to avoid irritation altogether.
 There is no need to obsess about avoiding irritation on the body.
 Rather, simply be aware of small changes you might be able to make and leave it at that.
-The Regimen should clear you up nicely and does not require you to avoid irritation altogether.
+The Body Regimen should clear you up nicely and does not require you to avoid irritation altogether.

 Treatment must continue until your body outgrows the disease, which the majority of people do for the most degree after adolescence.16-17 Aside from Accutane, there is no other oral or topical treatment for acne which produces long lasting remission of acne symptoms.18 However, ongoing treatment can get the skin completely clear and keep it that way for years if need be.